I grew up appreciating creative musical talent. Now I enjoy researching musicians from my early years and I write to share that with you.

 Neil's daughter, Dara Sedaka, acquired a lot of his talent by singing with him.
 It has been a rare opportunity to see Neil sing with his daughter.

 If you want to hear one more from Dara Sedaka, Neil and his talented daughter sing this memorable Marvin Gaye and Tammi Terrell song.

 Sedaka's Songs for Children

-Isn't it amazing what creative ideas come to us when we have children to focus on?
+Isn't it amazing what creative ideas come to us when we have children?
 I think this is priceless.
 Neil has three grandchildren.
 Twin girls and a grandson.
 And they all love his old songs.

-Comparison of Sedaka's Songs and Their Children's Versions
+Comparison of Sedaka's Songs and His Children's Versions

 Where The Boys Are

 Where The Toys Are